-2017 Annual Men's Health Event - Health & Hot Rods
+2018 Annual Men's Health Event - Health & Hot Rods

-The annual men's health event took place on June 10, 2017 from 8 am to 12 pm.
+The annual men's health event took place on June 9, 2018 from 8 am to 12 pm.
 This event is offered to community members in our hospital service area, making it convenient for men to receive health screenings and education, while enjoying the display of classic cars and hot rods.
 The event was broadly publicized and open to the entire community.
-In 2017 we were able to serve nearly 150 guests and provide screenings to 85 participants.
+In 2018, we were able to serve nearly 364 guests and provide screenings to 128 participants.

-Throughout the event venue educational opportunities were provided in the form of physician lectures, booths, posters and the materials included at registration.
-Booths included; San Antonio Cancer Center, San Antonio Women's Breast and Imaging Center, San Antonio Heart Center, 4URHealth Wellness Program, Stroke, and Nutrition.
-Representatives from the American Cancer Society (ACS), the American Heart Association (AHA), and the American Medical Response (AMR) organization were present to provide additional health education.
-In 2017, the education topics included lung cancer prevention and smoking cessation, presented by San Antonio doctors.
+Throughout the event venue, educational opportunities were provided in the form of physician lectures, health and wellness booths, posters, and the materials included at registration.
+In addition to cancer education regarding prevention and screening, booths provided featured heart health and early heart attack care (EHAC), stroke awareness and timely response (BEFAST), wellness, physical activity, and nutrition.
+Representatives from City of Hope, American Cancer Society (ACS), and American Heart Association (AHA) were present to provide additional health education.
+American Medical Response (AMR) paramedics also provided hands-only CPR training.
+In 2018, the education topics included cancer prevention and heart health, presented by San Antonio physicians.